Reviews

 The Taste of Things sorts your Valentine’s Day Plans

-She prepares a sumptuous feast for him and his compatriots in gastronomy.
-He creates an ornate meal only for her.
-Over long uninterrupted hypnotic sequences, Tran Ahn Hung captures the care, grace, and dedication in the kitchen that transform food from simple sustenance to high art.
-With respect to Frederick Wiseman’s exceptional four hour documentary Menus-Plaisirs — Les Troisgros and to Chad Stahelski’s “Sacre Coeur” stairway sequence, the year’s best action choreography and gourmet food photography were both in Tran Ann Hung’s extraordinary culinary turn-of-the-century romance.
+She prepares a sumptuous feast for him and his compatriots in gastronomy and serves them in a formal dining room.
+He later creates an ornate meal only for her served alone in her bedroom.
+Over long uninterrupted hypnotic sequences, Trần Anh Hùng captures the care, grace, and dedication in the kitchen that transforms food from simple sustenance to high art.
+With respect to Frederick Wiseman’s exceptional four hour documentary Menus-Plaisirs — Les Troisgros and to Chad Stahelski’s “Sacre Coeur” stairway sequence, the year’s best gourmet food photography and French-set action choreography were both in this extraordinary culinary turn-of-the-century romance.

-The plot is light, the dialogue is sparse, life goes on.
+The plot is light, the dialogue is sparse, seasons change, life goes on.
 That’s the whole movie.
 C’est magnifique!

 Rating: 4.5 out of 5.